-Academic/Pre-Professional Organization of the Year: This award recognizes an outstanding academic/pre-professional organization.
+Co-Curricular Organization of the Year: This award recognizes an outstanding co-curricular organization.

 Multi-Cultural Organization of the Year: This award recognizes an outstanding multi-cultural organization.

 Recreational Organization of the Year: This award recognizes an outstanding recreational organization.